 “Christianity offers salvation and love”.
 OK…but that whole church and community won’t fit in here.
 And I’m not sure I can squeeze in all that obedience either.
 Let me play with it.

-- NO MATTER HOW GOOD YOUR PRICE IS, SOMEONE ELSE WILL UNDERCUT YOU.
-In sales, competitors have a good idea what products cost the other distributors.
-So, when someone comes in at a ridiculously low price, we know there is something going on.
+3. NO MATTER HOW GOOD YOUR PRICE IS, SOMEONE ELSE WILL UNDERCUT YOU.
+Competitors usually have a good idea what products cost the other distributors.
+So when someone comes in at a ridiculously low price, we know something is going on.
 For instance, “if you buy this other item, I’ll give you the price you want for the first.”
 The buyer is so happy that he got “his” price on the first item, he is blind to the fact he just paid double for everything else.

-“Christ has already paid the fare for you to travel the path to eternal happiness.”
+“Christ has already paid the fare for you to travel the narrow path through the doors of eternal happiness.”
 OK…but your competition says they paid the fare for me to travel this much wider and smoother path over here.

 “Believe in me, Love Me and love your neighbors.
 That’s all you have to do to be saved.”
 OK…but your competition says if I believe and love him, I can love all my neighbors too and he’ll throw in drugs, alcohol, and sex.
 These things are kind of important accessories to me right now.

 5. QUIET SALESMEN ARE EFFECTIVE, TOO.
 There was a television and radio ad campaign in the seventies that consisted of a disheveled man screaming at the audience for fifteen seconds, ending with the catch phrase, “Crazy Eddie.
 Our prices are insane!”
 It was one of the most successful advertising bits in history.